Rainbow Islands: Ports

+Hamster Corporation released the original arcade version outside Japan for the first time as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in January 2024.
+This version had its main theme replaced with the NES main theme due to the same legal issues with Warner Bros.
+Pictures, the successor company to Turner Entertainment.

 Reception

 In Japan, Game Machine listed Rainbow Island: The Story of Bubble Bobble 2 as the second most successful table arcade unit of November 1987.
 It went on to become one of the top ten highest-grossing arcade games of 1988 in Japan.
 The Spectrum version of the game was number one on the UK sales chart from May to June 1990 at the time of release.
 It was re-released at a budget price, and was number one again from October 1992 to March 1993.
 It was also the top-selling Amiga budget title of March 1992.

 UK magazine C&VG gave the ST version a score of 93%, praising the graphics and calling the game addictive and "tremendous fun".
 It was awarded 94% in the April 1990 issue of Your Sinclair and was placed at number 8 in the "Your Sinclair official top 100".
 In issue 93 of the same magazine, the readers voted it the second best game of all time.
 It was also awarded a 94% score in Crash.
 The readers of Crash voted Rainbow Islands the number one game of all time in December 1991.
 MegaTech magazine said it was "virtually arcade perfect, with only flickery sprites letting the side down".

 Edge wrote in 1994 that "Taito's Rainbow Islands has all the ingredients for a superb videogame – incentives, copious rewards and bonuses, and intelligent bosses".

 Despite these accomplishments, in his review of the Bubble Bobble Featuring Rainbow Islands pack, Rich Leadbetter of Sega Saturn Magazine said Rainbow Islands was "vastly underrated and over-looked".
 He added that the gameplay still felt fresh and unique despite the passage of years, and was good enough to make the collection a must-have by itself.